Civil & Human Rights

 Lawsuit filed on behalf of Native American transgender prisoner who was denied medically urgent treatment for her severe gender dysphoria.
 Successfully obtained the first appellate court decision ordering a state to provide a prisoner gender confirmation surgery.

-Meares v.
-Rim of the World Unified School District (United States District Court, Central District of California, Case No.
+- Meares v.
+Rim of the World Unified School District (United States District Court, Central District of California, Case No. CV-02096, 2017).

 Lawsuit brought by high school student with disabilities and his mother against public high school for denying student the opportunity to participate on the school mountain biking team on account of his disabilities.
 The District Court issued the first federal court decision recognizing an equal right under the IDEA for students with disabilities to participate in extracurricular activities.
 Settlement of $1,000,000, development of policies setting forth procedures for encouraging disabled students to participate in extra-curricular activities, and creation of a permanent Superintendent/Parent Advisory Board to discuss issues significant to special education students and students with a plan under Section 504 of the Rehabilitation Act.
 Published opinion at 269 F. Supp.
 3d 1041 (C.D.
 Cal.
 2016).